Barbora Krejčíková

+Barbora Krejčíková ([ˈbarbora ˈkrɛjtʃiːkovaː]; born 18 December 1995) is a Czech professional tennis player.
+She has been ranked as high as world No. 2 in singles and world No. 1 in doubles by the WTA.
+Krejčíková has won eight singles, 20 doubles, and three mixed doubles titles at the WTA Tour level.
+She is known for her aggressive playing style and her smooth, powerful groundstrokes.

-Krejčíková has won one Grand Slam singles title and ten major doubles titles, including the career Super Slam in women's doubles.
-She won all seven of her women's doubles majors partnering compatriot Kateřina Siniaková.
-She won all three of her mixed doubles titles at the Australian Open, in 2019 and 2021 with Rajeev Ram and in 2020 with Nikola Mektić.
-Her singles major win came at the 2021 French Open.
-She is one of only two active female players to have won a major title in all three disciplines, alongside Venus Williams.
+Krejčíková has won two singles majors (at the 2021 French Open and at the 2024 Wimbledon Championships) and seven women's doubles majors, including the career Golden Slam in women's doubles.
+Krejčíková won all seven of her women's doubles majors partnering with compatriot Kateřina Siniaková.
+She also won three mixed doubles majors, all at the Australian Open, for a combined total of 12 major titles.
+She is one of only two active players to have won a major in all three disciplines, alongside Venus Williams.

-Krejčíková has won six singles and sixteen doubles titles on the WTA Tour, including one at the WTA 1000 level in singles and two in doubles.
 Alongside her major titles, Krejčíková won the 2021 WTA Finals and a gold medal at the 2020 Tokyo Olympics in women's doubles, both partnering Siniaková, and was part of the Czech team that won the 2018 Fed Cup.
 The pairing also finished runners-up at two WTA Finals and the 2021 Australian Open.

-Personal life and background
+Early life

-Krejčíková started playing tennis aged 6.
+Krejčíková started playing tennis aged six.
 She later was coached and mentored by Jana Novotná.
+She played for TK Ivančice.